 On installment loans, banks calculate the interest you'd accrue during the repayment term, then add that total to your loan amount.
 In these cases, interest is built into your loan payoff.
-Since loans have a fixed payment amount that includes interest charges, you know upfront just how long it will take to pay back that long (as long as you make your payments on time, of course).
+Since loans have a fixed payment amount that includes interest charges, you know upfront just how long it will take to pay back that loan—as long as you make your payments on time.

 Interest Rate Example

 If that same balance had an APR of 20%, the finance charge would be $333.
 With the same $400 payment, your balance would only go down by $66.
 Since your balance is only decreasing a little bit every month, it will take much longer to pay off your debt.

-In the first example of $20K at 10% APR, it would take just under 5 ½ years to pay off your debt if you consistently make $400 monthly payments.
-However, at 20% APR, it would take you a little more than 9 years to completely pay off the balance and that’s assuming your interest rate doesn’t go up, you don’t make any additional charges or have any fees added, and you continue to make the same monthly payment each month.
+In the first example of $20K at 10% APR, it would take just under five-and-a-half years to pay off your debt if you consistently make $400 monthly payments.

 How Much Interest Do You Ultimately Pay

 The only way to save money on interest is to significantly increase your monthly payment—to $820 per month—or to get your credit card issuer to lower your interest rate.

 Getting a Lower Interest Rate

-But there’s some good news: if your interest rate increased because you were 60 days late on a credit card payment, the credit card issuer has to lower your rate after six consecutive timely payments.
+But there’s some good news: If your interest rate increased because you were 60 days late on a credit card payment, the credit card issuer has to lower your rate after six consecutive timely payments.